ago109/Delta-RNN-Theano/README.md

     }

-Note: This code has only been minimally cleaned and offers no guarantees for practical applications.
-This is primarily meant to used to train simple RNN-LMs (recurrent neural network language models) on basic text corpora as in the original paper.
+Note: This code has only been minimally cleaned and offers no guarantees for practical applications, we apologize in advance for any inconvenience this might cause.
+This code is primarily meant to used to train simple RNN-LMs (recurrent neural network language models) on basic text corpora as in the original paper (and the sample training file was used to test that the code successfully ran).